Police investigate pepper spraying of mother near toddler

 The woman, whose name was not released, was ultimately charged with trespassing.

+Police Chief Cynthia Herriot-Sullivan told reporters on Friday the officer appeared to follow protocol, but “some things to me aren’t as simple as whether a policy was followed or not.”

+“Just because we can do certain things, doesn’t mean we should,” she said at a news conference.
+“Can we get to the same place by utilizing a different strategy?”

-The city’s Police Accountability Board, an entity created by a 2019 voter referendum to look into allegations of police misconduct, said it saw “troubling parallels” with another incident in which officers pepper-spraying a distraught 9-year-old girl they had handcuffed and placed in the back of a police cruiser during a family dispute.
+The city’s Police Accountability Board, an entity created by a 2019 voter referendum to look into allegations of police misconduct, said it saw “troubling parallels” with another emergency call in which officers pepper-sprayed a distraught 9-year-old girl they had handcuffed and placed in the back of a police cruiser during a family dispute.

 “Both incidents involved Black mothers.
 Both involved Black children.
 Both involved Black people obviously in crisis.
 Both involved officers using pepper spray on or around a Black child,” PAB Chair Shani Wilson said during a video news conference Friday.